Coccyx & Tailbone Care with Gentle Methods

 More importantly, they support organs such as the urinary bladder, bowels, and reproductive systems.
 Therefore, having great pelvic floor muscles is crucial for the bottom of the spine and the internal organs.
 Sitting in a poor posture for long periods can impact the pelvic floor muscles.
 Slouching forward in a seated position stresses the muscles of the pelvic floor.

-Dull And Achy Pain At The Bottom Our Spine Could Be Due To Pelvic Floor Muscle Weakness Or Atrophy
+Tailbone Discomfort Could Be Due To Pelvic Floor Muscle Weakness Or Atrophy

 The need for a targeted, holistic approach addresses the issues presented comprehensively.
 The first step is a proper assessment of all causes.
 Our centers assess the spine, nerves, muscles, ligaments, and joints.
-In short, we will evaluate all tissues or structures known to cause dull and achy pain at the bottom of the spine.
+In short, we will evaluate all tissues or structures known to cause dull and achy discomfort at the bottom of the spine.

 Coccydynia Exercises Of The Pelvic Floor Muscles